-Fraudulent Action: Any false information provided to the university or other actions such as making a false report which causes the commitment or summons of any emergency service or university resources.
+Fraudulent Action: Any false information provided to the university or other actions such as making a false report or wrongfully setting off a fire alarm which causes the commitment or summons of any emergency service or university resources.

 Gambling: Encouraging, promoting, or participating in gambling on campus, except games or raffles approved by the Dean of Students.